abasotrebla/matteogithub.github.io/_pages/about.md

   - /about.html
 ---

 I am Matteo Fraschini, Assistant Professor of Computer Engineering at Department of Electrical and Electronic Engineering University of Cagliari.
-My research activity is about Brain Networks in EG and EEG.
+My research activity is about Brain Networks in MEG and EEG.
 You can see the <a href="/publications/">list of all my publication here</a>.
 Here you can see my <a href="http://people.unica.it/matteofraschini/">Institutional web page</a>.